The Royal Danish Orchestra

 Concert Masters: Lars Bjørnkjær, Tobias Durholm, Mikkel Futtrup, Emma Steele

-Violin 1: Anton Lasine, Anna Gwozdz, Anne Egendal, Tanja Savery, Clas Göran Sjöberg, Rikke Yde, Sara Wallevik, Tina Træholt, Michala Kisselhegn, Maria Klingsholm Gillet, Patrick Mårtensson, Charlotte Rafn, Linda Aburto Hernandez, Signe Ane Andersen, Kristine Algot Sørensen (K), Pernille Hvid Larsen (K)
+Violin 1: Anton Lasine, Anna Gwozdz, Anne Egendal, Tanja Birkelund, Clas Göran Sjöberg, Rikke Yde, Sara Wallevik, Tina Træholt, Michala Kisselhegn, Maria Klingsholm Gillet, Patrick Mårtensson, Charlotte Rafn, Linda Aburto Hernandez, Signe Ane Andersen, Kristine Algot Sørensen (K), Pernille Hvid Larsen (K), Øssur Bæk (K)

-Violin 2: Inkeri Vänskä, Therese Andersen, Anna Zelianodjevo, Ane Marie Öberg, Kenneth McFarlan, Per Lund Madsen, Kristoffer Lund Madsen, Grit D. H. Westi, Vladimir Landa, Inge Husted Andersen, Flemming Andersen, Vanessa Blander Hedegaard, Helena Højgaard Nielsen, Siljamari Heikinheimo (K), Alexandra Schneider Hansen (K), Ida Balslev (K), Øssur Bæk (K)
+Violin 2: Inkeri Vänskä, Therese Andersen, Maya Kadosh, Anna Zelianodjevo, Ane Marie Öberg, Kenneth McFarlan, Per Lund Madsen, Kristoffer Lund Madsen, Grit D. H. Westi, Vladimir Landa, Inge Husted Andersen, Flemming Andersen, Vanessa Blander Hedegaard, Helena Højgaard Nielsen, Siljamari Heikinheimo (K), Alexandra Schneider Hansen (K), Justina Auskelyte (K)

 Viola: Gert-Inge Andersson, Iben B. Teilmann, Sune Ranmo, Lotte Wallevik, Anne Lindeskov, Hidekazu Uno, Nanna Rasmussen, Jens Balslev, Alexander Øllgaard, Ida Speyer Grøn, Thomas Kvæde

-Cello: Joel Laakso, Lev Sivkov, Kim Bak Dinitzen, Kristian Nørby Sørensen, Nina Reintoft, Emilie Eskær, Juliane von Hahn, Elen Lure Haakensen, Terese Åstrand Radev
+Cello: Joel Laakso, Kim Bak Dinitzen, Kristian Nørby Sørensen, Nina Reintoft, Emilie Eskær, Juliane von Hahn, Elen Lure Haakensen, Terese Åstrand Radev

 Double bass: Mette Hanskov, Meherban Gillett, Ludwig Schwark, Ramsey Harvard, Leif Jensen, Yonas Ben-Hamadou, Jeppe Mørch Sørensen